 For those that admired Anne’s hair, and there were many … the secret was Fanci-Full #42 Silver Lining mousse.
 It gently tinted her locks the slightest shade of purple and kept the curl bouncing back for days.

-Pre-deceased by her loving husband Leo John McAuley, son Peter James, parents and siblings Jack (Pearl), Josephine (Jack Osolinsky), Anton (Phyllis) and Mike.
+Pre-deceased by her loving husband Leo John McAuley, son Peter James, parents and siblings Jack (Pearl), Josephine (Joe Osolinsky), Anton (Phyllis) and Mike.

 Anne leaves behind her sister Pauline Bodner (Abbotsford, BC), son Daniel (Sebringville, ON), daughter Sandra and son-in-law Steven Drake (Stratford, ON), grand-daughters Kirsten and Hayley, their mother, Jennifer Bell (Stratford, ON), many nieces, nephews, and her fierce, fabulous friends.